 - 🍏 you are allowed your own picnic on the terrace of the gift shop (you are requested to purchase 🥤 refreshments!);

-🗓 opening hours: 💦 Les Gorges de la Diosaz 🗓 re-opened for the 2020 season on 6th June 2020, and will remain open until late September.
+🗓 opening hours: 💦 Les Gorges de la Diosaz 🗓 is scheduled to re-open for the 2021 season on Saturday 5th June 2020, and will remain open until late September;

 NB – the opening hours of the gorges are subject to change, depending on the weather!
 You are strongly advised to check the 🌧 météo and opening schedule before arrival!